MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-security-roles.md

 If your organization is using Connected Field Service, these administrators should also be assigned a copy of the **IoT - Administrator** security role.

-With fully enabled IoT administrator permissions, Field Service administrators should have access to all IoT entities, as seen in the following screenshot.
+With fully enabled IoT administrator permissions, Field Service administrators should have access to all IoT entities, allowing them to:

+- Create
+- Read
+- Write
+- Delete
+- Append
+- Append to
+- Assign
+- Share

+See the following screenshot for reference.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of all the IoT entities that Field Service administrators should have access to](media/cfs-security-role-administrator.png)